Goat Breeding and Goat Kidding

 Prepare the bucks

-Now that you have your goat bucks, you will want to prepare them for the long task of breeding.
+Once you have a buck on your homestead, your next step is to prepare them for the long task of breeding.

-An important thing to remember with goat bucks.
-When they are in rut, breeding season of the male, they will not be interested in anything else other than breeding.
+It is important to remember with goat bucks that during the breeding season, they have a one-track mind.
+They will not be interested in anything other than breeding.
 This includes sleeping, eating, and even drinking.
-For that reason, it is why it is important to prepare your bucks before breeding begins.
+For that reason, it is important to prepare your bucks before breeding begins by building up their immune systems and overall body condition.

 Prepare the Does

 Just as important are the does that you plan to get bred.
-Does are email goats and they need nutritional support as well.
-Nutritional support should begin before breeding starts.
+Your female will also need stamina during breeding season, so their nutritional support should begin before breeding starts.

 On our farm, we prefer to go natural whenever possible (unless medically advised to do otherwise).
 This means it is important to be proactive with our animal’s health.
-Remember, it is easier to support a healthy animal rather than wait for illness and then panic and treat it.
+Remember, it is easier to support a healthy animal rather than wait for illness, rushing to find medical care.

 Breeding

-Once you have all your goats in good body condition, and nutritionally healthy it is time to start breeding.
-Know the art of how things work on both sides so you can help out when you see an issue arise.
+Once you have all your goats nutritionally prepared, it is time to start breeding.
+Know the art of how things work on both sides so you can help out when an issue arises.

-Our page, Goat Breeding 101, will walk you through most of what you need to know along with Driveway Breeding Goats, a great option if you are just starting out.
+Our page, Goat Breeding 101, will walk you through most of what you need to know for traditional breeding options.
+If you need an alternative breeding plan be sure to check out our other articles:

 Goat Kidding

-Another item to have ready is a Goat Birthing Kit.
-This kit has been a lifesaver for us and is now something I recommend to all goat owners, that kid.
+You will also want to have a Goat Birthing Kit ready in case you need to assist during the birth.
+This kit has been a lifesaver for us and is now something I recommend to all goat owners new and seasoned.

 To be better prepared for kidding time, knowing the signs that labor is close will help you to pinpoint a closer kidding date.
-These 13 Goat Kidding Signs will help you to narrow down the date your kids will arrive so you can be there in case you need to help.
-Not sure what to watch for?
-This will help; What do Goat Contractions Look Like?
+These 13 Goat Kidding Signs will help you to recognize when things are getting close.
+If you are not sure what to watch for you can get an intro with this article: What do Goat Contractions Look Like?

 More Goat Kid Resources: